YELLOWSTONE and GRAND TETON PARK(s) 11 Days

 • Artist Point - is an overlook point on the edge of a cliff on the south rim of the Grand Canyon.

-• Hayden Valley, centrally located in the park, it is the first place to go to see wildlife.
-As you drive along this beautiful, broad valley you are likely to see herds of bison, scattered elk and the occasional grizzly bear.
+• Hayden Valley, Located in the center of the park, this is the best spot to see wildlife.
+As you drive through the wide valley, you may spot herds of bison, some elk, and perhaps a grizzly bear.

 • When is the best time to watch wildlife?
 Animals are most active at dawn and dusk.
 Aim to be in the valleys before sunrise.

-• Best Season: Hayden Valley is best spring through fall, when the park roads are open.
+• Best Season: Hayden Valley is best from spring to fall, when the park roads are open.

 • Horseback guided tours are offered at Canyon village and Tower Roosevelt on well-mannered horses.